RafifAlzayat/thecoolteam-/README.md

   -   The RandomOverSampler has a balanced accuracy score of just over 75%
 - SMOTE
   -   The SMOTE Oversampling has a balanced accuracy score of 75%
+#### Summary
+Overall the DecisionTreeClassifier has a slightly higher balanced accuracy score of 93.14% over the GradientBoostingClassifier of 93.07%.
+DecisionTreeClassifier is both simple to understand and is perfect for the type of data in this given dataset as it is essentially numerical data.
+GradientBoostingClassifier is not as intelligible as the decision tree, however, they both have similar accuracy ratings which far surpass the other machine learning methods.

 ### Update 09/13/2021